marshomics/shufflonfinder/README.md

 4. **Inverted repeat detection** runs EMBOSS `einverted` at two sensitivity thresholds (51 and 75) on the flanking FASTAs, merges the results with coordinate-based deduplication (preserving distinct pairs in dense clusters), extracts arm sequences, and computes percent identity between arms.
 IR coordinates are then translated from flanking-region-local back to genome-absolute positions.

-5. **Shufflon candidate filtering** clusters nearby IRs on each contig within a configurable window (default 3 kb).
-Clusters with fewer than `--min-ir-pairs` (default 2) IR pairs are discarded.
+5. **Shufflon candidate filtering** clusters nearby IRs on each contig using density-based gap chaining with `--cluster-distance` (default 1000 bp).
+Clusters with fewer than `--min-ir-pairs` (default 3) IR pairs or density below `--min-ir-density` (default 1.0 pairs/kb) are discarded.
 Remaining clusters must have at least one IR arm overlapping a coding sequence.

-This selects for the dense repeat architecture characteristic of shufflons while filtering out isolated or intergenic repeats.
+6. **Motif-based sfx refinement** derives a core recognition motif from the arms detected in each cluster, then scans the surrounding genomic sequence for additional sfx sites that einverted missed. einverted finds IR pairs by pairwise alignment, so it only detects sfx combinations with sufficient identity to each other; cross-type sfx pairings (e.g. sfxA vs. sfxD') that share the conserved core but diverge in flanking bases are often missed.
+Extended pairs — einverted artifacts where an arm bridges across two adjacent sfx sites — are identified using a median-based arm-length ratio test (>1.4× the cluster median) and replaced with the individual sites they span.
+Newly discovered sites that lack a detected partner are stored as unpaired recognition sites.

-6. **GFF generation and merging** converts both HMM hits and the surviving IRs into GFF3 features, then inserts them into the Prokka GFF between the annotation lines and the embedded FASTA section.
+7. **GFF generation and merging** converts both HMM hits and the surviving IRs into GFF3 features, then inserts them into the Prokka GFF between the annotation lines and the embedded FASTA section.

-7. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster, finds invertible DNA segments between IR arms, predicts ORFs within those segments (to recover small cassette genes that Prokka may have missed), and writes self-contained GFF+FASTA files for each candidate shufflon region.
-Each window GFF has five annotation tracks: inverted repeats, HMM hits, Prokka CDS, invertible segments, and predicted shufflon cassette ORFs.
+8. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster, finds invertible DNA segments between consecutive IR arms, and writes self-contained GFF+FASTA files for each candidate shufflon region.
+Each window GFF carries four annotation tracks: `inverted_repeat` features (from einverted and motif search, named `inverted_repeat_NN_FOR`/`inverted_repeat_NN_REV`), `hmm_hit` features (the recombinase gene with HMM profile info), `CDS` features (overlapping Prokka genes), and `invertible_segment` features (the DNA between consecutive IR arms, corresponding to shufflon cassettes).

+9. **Clinker visualisation** generates an interactive HTML gene-cluster comparison plot for each window GFF using [Clinker](https://github.com/gamcil/clinker).
+Features are colour-coded by category: recombinases (red), inverted repeats (steel blue), invertible segments (orange), CDS containing inverted repeats (teal), and other CDS (grey).
+Clinker outputs are written to a dedicated `clinker/` subdirectory within `07_shufflon_windows/`.

 ## Prerequisites